morparia-p/AI-Games/README.md

 In your source code comments, explain your heuristic function and how you arrived at it.
 The tournament.
 To make things more interesting, we will hold a competition among all submitted solutions.
-We will not reveal ahead of time the time limit, but we plan to hold multiple tournaments with dierent values.
+We will not reveal ahead of time the time limit, but we plan to hold multiple tournaments with different values.
 While the majority of your grade will be on correctness, programming style, etc., a small portion may be based on how well your code performs in the tournaments, with particularly well-performing programs eligible for prizes including extra credit points.
 Note: Your code must conform with the interface standards mentioned above!
 The last line of the output must be the new board in the format given, without any extra characters or empty lines.
-Also, note that your program cannot assume that the game will be run in sequence from start to end; given a current board position on the command line, your code must nd a recommended next best move.
+Also, note that your program cannot assume that the game will be run in sequence from start to end; given a current board position on the command line, your code must find a recommended next best move.
 Your program can write files to disk to preserve state between runs, but should correctly handle the case when a new board state is presented to your program that is unrelated to the last state it saw.